As Memorial Day arrives, bill unveiled in Congress to assist Purple Heart recipients

 Military historians and the National Purple Heart Hall of Honor estimate about 1.8 million Purple Hearts have been awarded since 1932.
 The Army Historical Foundation estimated as of 2016 that 30,000 Purple Hearts had been awarded since 2001.
 The CRS cited this statistic.

-The post As Memorial Day arrives, bill unveiled in Congress to assist Purple Heart recipients appeared first on Iowa Capital Dispatch.
+The post As Memorial Day arrives, bill unveiled in Congress to assist Purple Heart recipients appeared first on Rhode Island Current.